 Some groups choose to take the Playing Big course together, and we offer group discounts to organizations.
-You can visit www.playingbig.taramohr.com to find out more about the upcoming sessions.
+You can visit taramohr.com/courses/ to find out more about the upcoming programs.

 - How would you like to continue to support each other on your playing big journeys? - How can you bring this work to more women and men in your organization?